mth229/229-projects/README.md

 These are a collection of `IJUlia` notebooks.

+They can be cloned and run on a local jupyter or jupyterhub installation.

+They can be used within binder by clicking the link above.

 They can be used within `juliabox.com` by using the "Sync" tab:

 * Click the "Sync" tab